MohdArham/Arham-Minor-Project/README.md

 5. Launch the website by opening the `index.html` file in your web browser

 ## Configuration
-1 - Install `APACHE` server and `XAMPP` for setup of localhost environment.
+1 - Install APACHE server and XAMPP for setup of localhost environment

-2 - Download or clone the project files from your code repository (e.g. GitHub) to a local directory on your computer.
+2 - Download or clone the project files from your code repository (e.g. GitHub) to a local directory on your computer

-3 - Move the project directory to the appropriate location on your web server, such as the `htdocs` folder for Apache.
+3 - Move the project directory to the appropriate location on your web server, such as the `htdocs` folder for Apache

 4 - Import the project's MySQL database to your local MySQL server.
-This can be done using a tool `phpMyAdmin` 5 - Configure the database connection settings in the `PHP` files to match your local `MySQL` server.
+This can be done using a tool `phpMyAdmin`

+5 - Configure the database connection settings in the `PHP` files to match your local `MySQL` server

-6 - Set up any necessary dependencies for the project, such as libraries or frameworks.
+6 - Set up any necessary dependencies for the project, such as libraries or frameworks

 7 - Test the project by opening a web browser and navigating to the appropriate URL
 ```
 http://localhost/Arham Minor Project
 ```
 8 - Deploy the project to the local development environment.

 9 - Deploy the project to a live server or web hosting service if necessary.